 Ebola Virus Disease (EVD)

-Even as people are found to have Ebola in the US, the general population is not at risk.
+Even though people in the U.S. have had Ebola, the general population is not at risk.
 Only people with direct contact with someone who has Ebola, or with that person’s contaminated surroundings, may be at risk.
 Household members, family and healthcare providers who are in close contact with someone with Ebola must take steps to protect themselves from contact with blood or bodily fluids.
 A person can only spread Ebola to other people after they show signs and symptoms.

-- Check the CDC traveler’s health website at http://www.cdc.gov/travel for warnings and advisories prior to travel to learn what is currently occurring in the area you plan to visit.
-Click here if you have traveled recently and have questions.
+Check the CDC traveler’s health website at http://www.cdc.gov/travel for warnings and advisories prior to travel to learn what is currently occurring in the area you plan to visit.

-- Practice careful hygiene.
+Practice careful hygiene.
 Avoid contact with blood and body fluids of ill people.
-Do not handle items that may have come in contact with another person’s blood or body fluids.
+Do not handle items that may have touched another person’s blood or body fluids.

-- Avoid funeral or burial rituals that involve handling the body of the deceased.
+Avoid funeral or burial rituals that involve handling the body of someone who has died from EVD.

 People who have traveled to a country where Ebola is being spread should seek medical care immediately if they develop fever, headache, achiness, diarrhea, vomiting, stomach pain, rash or red eyes within 21 days of traveling.
-Inform the first person you see associated with the medical facility that you recently traveled to one of the countries where Ebola is being spread.
+Call your provider ahead of time to let them know of your symptoms and travel history to a place where Ebola is being spread.